apexsat/apexsat.github.io/src/content/posts/software_update_11.3.md

 ---
-title: 'Software Update'
+title: 'Website Update'
 description: 'Semester Progress'
 pubDate: 2025-11-03
 author: 'Driscoll, Aidan'
 tags: ['Software', 'Test']
 ---

-Much progress
+New version of the website is completed.

+With a local version, can successfully observe all desired changes.